olson-sean-k/plexus/README.md

-Geometric traits are optionally implemented for types in the [nalgebra](https://crates.io/crates/nalgebra) and [cgmath](https://crates.io/crates/cgmath) crates (nalgebra is enabled by default) so that common types can be used right away for vertex geomtry.
+Geometric traits are optionally implemented for types in the [nalgebra](https://crates.io/crates/nalgebra) and [cgmath](https://crates.io/crates/cgmath) crates so that common types can be used right away for vertex geomtry.

 ## Hashing Floating-Point Values